standardhealth/shr-tools/packages/shr-text-import/README.md

 $ npm install
 ```

-# Running the Conversion
+# Running the Import

-After installing the dependencies with npm, you can use node to convert a file or folder of files from SHR text format to JSON schemas and FHIR structure definitions:
+After installing the dependencies with npm, you can use node to import a file or folder of files from SHR text format and print out any errors:
 ```
-$ node index.js /path/to/shr_spec/spec ./out
+$ node run.js /path/to/shr_spec/spec
 ```

-The last argument is the path where the exported files should be written.
-If it does not exist, a new folder will be created.
-If the last argument is not provided, it will default to a folder called _out_ in the current directory.

 # Running the Tests